 It isn’t much further and we break out of a stand of birch into the natural scrub grass clearing where the ledge bedrock comes to the surface.
-Just up a short hill sits Bridgewater Rock.
+Just up a short hill sits Saddlebow Rock.

 From here, you have found a rare piece of Vermont that not many get to experience.
 Enjoy the view.
 Look to the east and you can see Mt.
 Washington on a clear day.
 Look to the west and you can see Killington’s ski trail network streak down its cluster of peaks and valleys.

 We climb down off the rock.
 This is Patty’s cue that we’re heading back down the trail and she darts off in the lead.
 Back under the hardwood canopy, we plod downhill to complete the loop and return to the Saturn the way we came.
 Back at the car, Patty is tired but happy, as are we.
 We’ve taken a hour out of our day, walked a mile and a half, and feel privilidged to be in a positon to have this option.
 Visit us at the October Country Inn and you’ll have this option as well.